launchbynttdata/tf-aws-module_primitive-acmpca_certificate_authority_certificate/examples/simple/README.md

 # Simple Example

-This example provides a basic test case for the `tf-aws-module_primitive-vpc_security_group_ingress_rule` module, used primarily for integration testing.
+This example demonstrates minimal usage of the `tf-aws-module_primitive-acmpca_certificate_authority_certificate` module by creating a test Certificate Authority and installing a certificate on it.

 ## Features

-- Single SSH ingress rule (port 22)
-- IPv4 CIDR source
-- Basic configuration
+- Creates a test Root Certificate Authority
+- Issues a certificate for the Certificate Authority
+- Installs the certificate on the CA using the module
+- Demonstrates the complete CA setup workflow

 ## Usage